Diamantis Chouchoumis

-Diamantis Chouchoumis (Διαμαντής Χουχούμης; born 17 July 1994) is a Greek professional footballer who plays as a left-back for Super League club A.E.
-Kifisia.
+Diamantis Chouchoumis (Διαμαντής Χουχούμης; born 17 July 1994) is a Greek professional footballer who plays as a left-back for Super League 2 club Athens Kallithea.

 Club career

-On 29 October 2012, during a Superleague match against OFI Crete, he made his official debut for the men's team with Panathinaikos.
+On 29 October 2012, during a Super League match against OFI, he made his official debut for the men's team with Panathinaikos.
 He plays as left back and comes from the club's youth ranks.
 On 22 December 2014 he scored his first goal for Panathinaikos against Kerkyra.
 On 1 April 2014, he signed a new contract with Panathinaikos till 2018.

 On 29 July 2017, Slovan Bratislava officially announced the signing of Chouchoumis on a one-year contract for an undisclosed fee, as the 23-year-old player was not in the season plans of Greek manager of The Greens, Marinos Ouzounidis.

 On 11 July 2018, Chouchoumis signed a two-year deal with the Serbian club Vojvodina Novi Sad.
 On 25 February 2019, Chouchoumis and Vojvodina mutually terminated the contract.

 On 10 July 2019, he joined Apollon Smyrnis on a free transfer.

 International career

-After becoming a frequent presence in the calls of the Greek U19 team since 2011, in 2015, when he made 21 years of age, he debuted for the Greek U21 team.
+After becoming a frequent presence in the calls of Greece U19 since 2011, in 2015, when he made 21 years of age, he debuted for the Greek U21 team.